 If you’re worried about using a mobile banking app, be aware that security threats exist everywhere, including inside the bank lobby.

-With a mobile app, Korinchak says “there are potential vulnerabilities related to the security posture of the app itself – vulnerabilities in code, encryption methods, etcetera – and also potential vulnerabilities related to the transmission of information.”
+With a mobile app, “there are potential vulnerabilities related to the security posture of the app itself – vulnerabilities in code, encryption methods, et cetera – and also potential vulnerabilities related to the transmission of information,” he says.

 There are also precautions you can take to reduce the risk.

-1. Download a verified banking app via your bank’s website.
+1. Download a verified banking app from your bank’s website.

 Many banks feature links to the app stores from their websites to help you download the right app.
 “Your bank should have available information on what type of mobile app they use, what features are on it and what you need for access to it,” FS-ISAC’s Walsh says.
 “Then, use a reliable app store, paying attention to the owner/developer of the app and whether there are other apps with the same name.”

-Confused?
-Talk to your bank to make sure but never download an app found on an open forum.
+Talk to your bank to make sure, but never download an app found on an open forum.

 2. Make sure your bank uses two-factor or multi-factor authentication.

 Two-factor or multi-factor authentication requires bank customers to prove their identity when logging in to accounts by providing at least two pieces of authenticating information.
 This is usually a password or PIN as well as a confirmation code sent via text message to their cellphone.